tobi-wan-kenobi/bumblebee-status/docs/development/module.rst

 -  See below for how to actually write the module
 -  Test (run ``bumblebee-status`` in the CLI)
 -  Make sure your changes don’t break anything: ``./coverage.sh``
--  If you want to do me favour, run your module through ``black -t py34`` before submitting
+-  If you want to do me a favour, run your module through ``black -t py34`` before submitting

 Pull requests